ImpressLearn: Continual Learning via Combined Task Impressions: Related Work

-\paragraph{\textbf{Parameter isolation methods}} These methods allocate new parameters for incoming tasks and feature little to no interference between previously learned tasks. \citet{PNN} allocate a new copy of the network and enable forward transfer learning with lateral connections going into new modules. \cite{RenPaper} combine individual learners in a decision tree and eliminate outdated models with tree pruning.
+\paragraph{\textbf{Parameter isolation methods.}} Most methods in this category allocate new parameters for incoming tasks and feature little to no interference between previously learned tasks. \citet{PNN} allocate a new copy of the network and enable forward transfer learning with lateral connections going into new modules. \citet{RenPaper} combine individual learners in a decision tree and eliminate outdated models using tree pruning.
+Another recent publication learns different tasks within separate orthogonal subspaces of the parameter space of a single model, avoiding interference between tasks \citep{superposition}.
 A large body of recent algorithms piggyback on a single backbone network shared by all tasks.
-As such, \citet{BatchEnsemble} (BatchEnsemble) operate on a fixed pretrained network and, for each incoming task, optimize for a rank one parameter mask applied to the backbone at inference. \citet{PackNet} (PackNet) use pruning to assign subsets of free parameters of a backbone network to individual tasks by issuing one binary parameter mask per task.
+As such, \citet{BatchEnsemble} (BatchEnsemble) operate on a fixed pretrained network and, for each incoming task, optimize for a rank-one parameter mask applied to the backbone at inference. \citet{PackNet} (PackNet) use pruning to assign subsets of free parameters of a backbone network to individual tasks by issuing one binary parameter mask per task.
 These assigned parameters are forever frozen at their trained values, limiting the capacity of the network for future tasks.
 In a subsequent study, \citet{piggyback} (Piggyback) lift this limitation by directly optimizing per-task binary masks and applying them to a fixed pretrained network.